+Through your generosity and the faithfulness construction will start mid-January 2020.
 The redeveloped St Andrew’s Hall will include a new three-storey building and a complete renovation of the current heritage building, with preservation of its heritage features.
 It will double the current accommodation and classroom capacity, as well as bring all facilities up to twenty-first century standards of health and safety.
 Two floors of the new building will be dedicated to flexible housing options, and new communal and childcare areas will meet critical needs for training the modern missionary family.

 This new St Andrew’s Hall has been carefully designed by architects with experience and expertise in educational facilities.
 They have worked closely with a team from CMS to ensure that the new site will be a suitable place for training cross-cultural missionaries for decades to come.
 Amongst other features, it will include more private mentoring spaces, as well as a larger library/learning centre with private study areas.

 With a renewed St Andrew’s Hall, CMS will also have the opportunity to offer our quality training to those seeking to work in local cross-cultural evangelism.